Abercorn F.C.: History

 Abercorn won the lower championship in 1908–09, but were not promoted to Division One.
 They also failed to be elected to Division One after finishing as runners-up in 1911–12.
 The following season the club won the Scottish Qualifying Cup; during their run in this competition the club got its record attendance when 7,000 spectators attended the semi-final match with Nithsdale Wanderers.

 The club dropped out of the Scottish Football League in 1915, when Division Two went into abeyance.
 They played in the Western League from 1915–16 until 1919–20, when their lease on their New Ralston ground was ended at the behest of the local town council.
 This was ostensibly in order to build an Ice Rink, which did not happen for another four years.
 It was long accused that St Mirren had used their connections with Paisley Town Council to kill off their rival.

 Unable to secure another ground within the town, this effectively spelled the end of Abercorn.
 Despite not being entered in any league competition they played one game in season 1920–21 with effectively a scratch team in a Scottish Cup defeat away to Vale of Leven.
 Around 2,000 spectators witnessed the last game that Abercorn played, which resulted in an 8–2 victory for Vale of Leven.
 Abercorn retained membership of the Scottish Football Association until 29 March 1922, when they were disbarred for failing to secure their own private home ground.
 Effectively though the club were defunct in 1920 when it played its last game, although an annual Abercorn Football Club dinner was still held in the town until 1939 just before the outbreak of World War II.

 In season 2009–10, 90 years after the original club disappeared, a new club was formed under the Abercorn name in Paisley.
 The new club has had a marked lack of success, however.
 In its inaugural 18-game season, it lost all its matches.

+Colours

+The club's colours were white and blue, in varying arrangements: